mamonraab/violance-detection-in-video-with-pytroch/README.md

 ```
 the code is very simple  we get a pandas dataframe  contain ( file path , label of file )  and also we give the class the shape we wan the data to be  ,   we make a function i call it   ( capture )  it simply read the file from the path  and do normaliztion and shape it as we want and  extract only the needed (frames)  and return it as numpy array
-and than we return both the video  from capture and the label  after convert them to tensors
+and than we return both the video  from capture and the label  after convert them to tensors.
-we need now a function called      and a dataframe cotain  path for videos with them label.

 my code for ( capture ) function is